The semiclassical zeta function for geodesic flows on negatively curved manifolds: Grassmann extension

-\begin{Remark} This argument using the Grassmann extension resolves the problems related to non-smoothness of the coefficient of the transfer operators $\cL^t_k$ in the formal level.
-However the things are not that simple: The attracting section $e_u$ is not smooth and we will have to take extra care of the dynamics in the fiber directions.
-We will find some technical problems (and solutions to them) in the course of the argument. \end{Remark}
+provided that $E_u^*$ is orientable.
+(Note that $d^2+d$ is even and recall Remark \ref{rem:orientation}.) \begin{Remark} This argument using the Grassmann extension resolves the problems related to non-smoothness of the coefficient of the transfer operators $\cL^t_k$ in the formal level.
+However the things are not that simple.
+The attracting section $e_u$ is not smooth and we will find some technical problems (and solutions to them) in the course of the argument.
+See Subsection \ref{ss:choice_local_chart} for instance. \end{Remark}

-The next theorem on the spectral property of the generators of one-parameter semi-groups $\cL^t_{k,\ell}$ is the core of this paper. \begin{Theorem} Let $0\le k\le d$ and $0\le \ell\le d^2$.
+The next theorem on the spectral property of the generators of one-parameter semi-groups $\cL^t_{k,\ell}$ is the main ingredient of this paper. \begin{Theorem} Let $0\le k\le d$ and $0\le \ell\le d^2+d$.
 For each $r\ge 0$, there exists a Hilbert space

 that consists of distributional sections of the vector bundle $V_{k,\ell}$ and, if $r>0$ is sufficiently large, the following claims hold true: \begin{enumerate} \item The one-parameter semi-group of operators $\cL_{k,\ell}^t$ for $t\ge 0$ extends to a strongly continuous semi-group of operators on $\widetilde{\cK}^r(U_0,V_{k,\ell})$ and the spectral set of the generator